BlueishCupcake/my_portifolio/README.md

-Just a simple portifolio project.
+Just a simple reactjs portifolio project.

 Here's the libs used in here: